theblockstalk/eosio-contracts/governance/README.md

 This repositories contains examples to show different blockchain governance configurations, as defined in their system contracts.

-Glossary
+Glossary:
-BP - Block producer
+- BP - Block producer
-EOSIO - Blockchain software framework for deploying blockchains EOS - One of the many blockchains deployed using EOSIO.
+- EOSIO - Blockchain software framework for deploying blockchains
+- EOS - One of the many blockchains deployed using EOSIO.
 EOS uses just one of the many configurations for governance, discussed in this repository.

 ## Advantages